-Answer: The correct memory to use on the SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBA is 168-pin DIMM 3.3v non-buffered SPD (Serial Present Detection) SDRAM, SDRAM and EDO memory.
+Answer: The correct memory to use on the SUPER P6DBS/P6DBE/P6DBU/ P6SBU/P6SBS/P6SBA is 168-pin DIMM 3.3v non-buffered SPD (Serial Present Detection) SDRAM, SDRAM and EDO memory.
 SPD SDRAM is preferred but is not necessary.
-IMPORTANT: Please do not mix memory types; the results are unpredictable.
-If your memory count is exactly half of the correct value, please go to the BIOS in Chipset Setup and set "SDRAM AUTOSIZING SUPPORT" to Enabled.
-Change between available options until one setting correctly displays your memory.
+IMPORTANT: Do not mix memory types; the results are unpredictable.
+If your memory count is exactly half of the correct value, go to the Chipset Setup in BIOS and set "SDRAM AUTOSIZING SUPPORT" to Enabled.
+Toggle between the available options until one setting correctly displays the amount of memory installed.